chris-martin/bricks/in/posts/2017-05-10-loc/post.md

 ## `Line`, `Column`

-We then add some newtypes to be more specific about whether we're talking about line or column numbers.
+We then add some newtypes to be more specific about whether we’re talking about line or column numbers.

 ```haskell